-The U.S. Housing and Urban Development (HUD) HOME Investment Partnership Program (HOME) was created to provide federal assistance to states to produce decent and affordable housing opportunities, particularly housing for low- and very low-income households.
-The Division of Energy, Housing and Community Resources (DEHCR) allocates HOME funding to support the Tenant-Based Rental Assistance (TBRA) program in non-HOME entitlement areas in Wisconsin.
-Contracts are awarded on a two-year funding cycle to provide rental assistance to individuals and households that have incomes at or below 60 percent of the County Median Income (CMI) and meet other eligibility requirements.
-Because the TBRA program allows local flexibility in many program design areas, DEHCR allows individual grantees to develop community-specific programs.
-TBRA programs must comply with HOME regulations such as tenant occupancy and income requirements, unit and rent standards, and administrative performance.
-Grantee agencies are subject to performance indicators, such as participation levels, affirmative outreach efforts, and availability of suitable housing.
-As with all HUD HOME programs, the TBRA program requires a best effort to provide 25 percent match.
-Eligible match items cannot include a client's portion of the rent or any federal funding sources.
+The U.S. Housing and Urban Development (HUD) HOME Investment Partnership Program (HOME) was created to provide federal assistance to states to produce decent and affordable housing opportunities for very low- and low-income households.
+The Division of Energy, Housing and Community Resources (DEHCR) allocates HOME funding to support the Tenant-Based Rental Assistance (TBRA) program in HOME non-entitlement areas in Wisconsin.
+Contracts are awarded to applicant agencies on a two-year funding cycle to provide rent assistance to individuals and households that have incomes at or below 60 percent of the County Median Income (CMI) and are experiencing housing instability including homelessness or at risk of homelessness.

 Eligibility